Learn best-practice risk and trade management for successful Forex and CFD trades.

-The stop out level or margin call, is another helpful automated MT4 tool because it helps protect you from greater losses in open markets by:
+A stop out is an automated trigger to close a trade which can help protect you from greater losses in open markets by:

 - constantly monitoring the margin level and updating it in real-time

-- closing open positions in your Admiral.Markets or Admiral.Prime account at a margin level of 50% for Retail clients, or 30% for Professional clients.
+- closing open positions in your Trade.MT4, Zero.MT4, Trade.MT5 or Zero.MT5 account at a margin level of 50% for Retail clients, or 30% for Professional clients.